cobrateam/splinter/docs/install.rst

 **Notes:**

     * - in this second case, make sure `Git <http://git-scm.com/>`_  is installed.
-    * - in order to use Chrome webdriver, you need to :doc:`setup Google Chrome </setup-chrome>`.
+    * - in order to use Chrome webdriver, you need to :doc:`setup Google Chrome properly </drivers/chrome>`.